Webinar Recap: Navigating cancel culture and the impact on student well-being

 A national trend of cancel culture is creeping into classrooms and putting teachers on the spot with managing complex and, often, emotional situations with students.
 It’s never been easier for students to voice their thoughts and opinions on hot-button topics.
 Creating TikToks, posting Instagram stories, sending out Snaps, and reposting content that reflects what they think fuels discussion with the potential to impact entire student bodies.

-The Social Institute’s Founder and CEO Laura Tierney recently hosted a 30-minute SEL webinar focused on the intersection of cancel culture and social media.
-The interactive session explored the direct link to critical social-emotional learning competencies and how schools can address them.
+The Social Institute’s Founder and CEO Laura Tierney recently hosted a 30-minute webinar focused on the intersection of cancel culture and social media.
+The interactive session explored the direct link to critical modern life skills and how schools can address them.

 Merriam-Webster officially added ‘cancel culture’ to the dictionary in 2021, signaling its broad acceptance into the daily lexicon.
 It defined cancel culture as “the practice or tendency of engaging in mass canceling as a way of expressing disapproval and exerting social pressure.”

-Earlier this semester, The Social Institute launched a #WinAtSocial LIVE lesson about cancel culture and the insights from students are telling.
+Earlier this semester, The Social Institute launched a #WinAtSocial Trending lesson about cancel culture, and the insights from students are telling.

-Prioritizing social-emotional learning addresses many of the compounding issues surfaced by cancel culture.
+Prioritizing modern life skills education addresses many of the compounding issues surfaced by cancel culture.

-TSI’s #WinAtSocial Program, which aligns with the CASEL framework, helps students navigate challenging conversations and proactively sharpen the soft skills needed to process complex situations.
-Schools can help students build awareness of what they post and how others can interpret it by promoting and infusing CASEL competencies into relatable, everyday classroom discussions.
+TSI’s #WinAtSocial Program helps students navigate challenging conversations and proactively sharpen the soft skills needed to process complex situations.
+Schools can help students build awareness of what they post and how others can interpret it by promoting and infusing modern life skills into relatable, everyday classroom discussions.

 For a complete breakdown of cancel culture through the lens of students, along with specific steps schools can take to address it, WATCH the full webinar.